 It was often claimed that charter airlines crammed passengers into their cabins.
 This was certainly the case if one compares them to a large scheduled carrier on long haul flights.
 Those carriers could not afford to risk offending their passengers who had paid a hefty price for their ticket.
 Rules on how many passengers an aircraft could carry were laid down by the CAA.
 Adequate emergency exits would have to ensure that the aircraft could be evacuated within a limited time.
 Dan-Air suffered negative press for the very thing that all other operators were doing.

 Charter passengers may be paying less for their holidays than those who purchased a tailor made holiday from a travel agent using scheduled flights, but they were no less demanding in the level of service they required.
-Dan-Air were second to none amongst the airlines of the World.
+Dan-Air's standard of passenger service was second to none amongst the airlines of the World.
 Their uniforms had to be stylish as they would be seen outside the aircraft.
 As well as the exacting standards on board, Dan-Air girls knew that their uniforms were scrutinised by management.
 Hair would only be allowed to be worn down if it was shorter than collar length.
 Otherwise it had to be tied up, and only with permitted ribbons in a specified colour.
-Jewellery was not permitted, other than pearl earrings, necklace and a small watch Tights would have to be regulation colour and shoes the right height and colour.
+Jewellery was not permitted, other than pearl earrings, necklace and a small watch Tights would have to be the regulation colour - American Tan - and shoes the right height and colour.
 Hats should be worn as directed and gloves worn at all times when outside the aircraft.
 When one reads manuals about how drinks should be served and in what direction it is quite remarkable to see the standards the company set.
 Once the flight commenced cabin crew would wear a tabbard during bar and meal service, and remove their jacket and hat.
 One stewardess told us;

 "I actually loved my uniform, after I had completed my training and went on my first flight I thought I had done really well.
 We arrived back at Gatwick on a 1-11, which has built in airstairs that lower from the tail section.
 I lowered them and went to the bottom of the steps to ensure everything was in order.
 I calmly finished dressing, putting my hat and jacket on while the passengers got ready to disembark.
-I then headed to the crew room to do my bar and duty dree sales cashing up - No sooner had I sat down, when I was approached - by someone I won't name....She had been watching my flight with binoculars!
-I was told that 'At Dan-Air, our stewardesses are in FULL uniform when then leave the aircraft.
-That includes hats.'
-She was stoney faced, and I knew that it wasn't a gentle bit of advice, it was a telling off.
+I then headed to the crew room to do my bar and duty free sales cashing up - No sooner had I sat down, when I was approached - by someone I won't name....She had been watching my flight with binoculars!
+I was told: 'At Dan-Air, our stewardesses are in FULL uniform when they are outside the aircraft - That includes hats!'
+She was stony faced, and I knew that it wasn't a gentle bit of advice, it was a telling off.
 I never forgot my hat again!!
 We were under scrutiny all the time, and I am glad we were.
 If we put a bit of weight on it was mentioned.
-I was told once that 'Our uniforms only go up to a size fourteen you know' In otther words - lose weight.
-I was told off for saying 'tea, tea, tea, tea as I walked down the aisle.
-I was told to smile and say 'Would you like a cup of tea sir?'
-We served passegers drinks from the window, to the centre and then the aisle.
-We would make sure that they had ice if they wished, a drinks mat, a stirrer and a napkin.
-We would never pour a drink and hand it to the passenger.
-We would ask them to put a cup on the tray, bring that to the aisle and pour, then present the tray to the passenger.
+I was once told: 'Our uniforms only go up to a size fourteen you know' In other words - lose weight.
+I was reprimanded for saying 'tea, tea, tea, tea as I walked down the aisle.
+I was instructed to smile and say 'Would you like a cup of tea sir?'
+We served passengers drinks starting with the passenger at the window, then the centre and finally the aisle.
+I would make sure that they had ice if they wished, a slice of lemon, a drinks mat, a stirrer and a napkin.
+We would never pour a hot drink and hand it to the passenger.
+I was trained to ask them to put their empty cup on the tray, I would then bring that to the aisle and pour in the tea or coffee.
+I would then present the tray to the passenger for them to take the cup.
 These standards became the norm to me.
-Imagine my horror when I was on a budget carrier recently and I was handed a small bottle of wine with a plastic glass uptuned on the neck of it.
-I would have been fired.
+Imagine my horror when I was on a budget carrier recently and I was handed a small bottle of wine with a plastic glass upturned on the neck of it.
+I would have been fired!
 Even though our flights were charters, we always gave exceptional service.
 I honestly can say that I have flown on some of the world's leading airlines and the best of the best service is never any better than what we gave, ok the product itself might be a lot more upmarket - but no, the actual service - ours was world class."

 "The board were a lovely bunch of people to be honest.
 Some of them were from the most ordinary backgrounds and had worked in the company since the very beginning.
 I don't mean in management either.
 They came in on the factory floor so to speak and worked their way up.
 Of course they knew the airline inside out and the industry come to think of it.
 When I mentioned that I had travelled to America once on Air Europe one joked that I was a traitor.
 I told him about my experience about the films shown and the music channels - he said ' I would expect that on a transatlantic flight'.
-So showed him a copy of the in flight magazine that had all the entertainement listed including European flights.
+So showed him a copy of the in flight magazine that had all the entertainment listed including European flights.
 He was quite surprised that they were doing it.
 I told him about the little TV screens that came from the overhead panel and he listened intently.
 When I said we simply had to get on board and do the same thing - if only to make a profit out of the headset sales, he told me he would bring it up at the board meeting.
 I saw him later and he said he had mentioned it.
 I don't know if he did, but if he did, nothing was ever done about it.
 I think it was crazy I bet the headsets were pennies and they sold them for pounds.
-In the late eighties Britannia came up with this concept that all charter passengers would have better meals - I think it was called 'Royal Service' Basically it was a rebrand, but it was effective.
+In the late eighties Britannia came up with this concept that all charter passengers would have better meals - I think it was called 'Royal Service' Basically it was a re-brand, but it was effective.
 Air 2000 were offering passengers complimentary Bucks Fizz at breakfast and hot towels.
-We had been offering 'cologne towels' sinnce the 60s, but they were basically wet wipes in a plastic package, not a mini hot towell served with tongs.
+We had been offering 'cologne towels' since the 60s, but they were basically wet wipes in a plastic package, not a mini hot towel served with tongs.
 Whilst our service was excellent and no one could beat us on that, the product we were offering was weaker in comparison.
-To tell the absolute truth, we were falling behind."
+Scheduled services were fantastic, we began or provide proper hot towels and gave real champagne to passengers.
+But the charters, to tell the absolute truth, we were falling behind with the product we supplied, not the service, the product."

-This must have been frustrating for the cabin crew who loved the company.
-As new airlines sprang up, recruitment drives came with them.
+This must have been frustrating for the cabin crew who loved working for the company.
+As new airlines sprang up, their own recruitment drives would start - often targeting Dan-Air staff.
 Several cabin crew were lured to the new airlines.
-Dan-Air had lost a lot of staff to Air Europe in the late 1970s and history was in danger of repeating itself again and again.
-Airtours directly approached Dan-Air crew and were successful in getting experienced crew to join them.
-With Dan-Air being a mixed scheduled and charter carrier it had a lot to work on.
-Scheduled services were entirely different to charter. flights.
-Dan-Air did provide those passengers with hot towles, and when 'Class Elite' was launched in 1988 a whole raft of services were offered.
-Passengers would have dedicated check in, the use of executive lounges at airports, priority boarding and disembarkation hot towels, improved menus with real crockery and cutlery, complementary drinks, including champagne, wider seats, more legroom.
-Then the airline guaranteed that on a row of three seats, the centre seat would not be sold.
+Dan-Air lost a lot of staff to Air Europe in the late 1970s and history repeated itself again and again.
+By recruiting experienced cabin crew from Dan-Air, especially offering them a higher rank than the one they held at Dan-Air would often seal the deal.
+Airtours International directly approached Dan-Air crew and were successful in getting experienced crew to join them.
+When 'Class Elite' was launched in 1988 a whole raft of services were offered.
+Passengers would have dedicated check in area, the use of executive lounges at airports, priority boarding and disembarkation, hot towels, upgraded menus with real crockery and cutlery, complementary drinks, including champagne, wider seats, more legroom.
+Dan-Air guaranteed that on a row of three seats, the centre seat would never be sold.
 A table would be in place instead.
 There was even a chauffeur service to take you from airport to city centre.
 The service was praised by business travellers who said there was nothing to match it on short haul European flights.
 Our manager commented.

 "Vic Sheppard was responsible for implementing 'Class Elite' he really put his heart and soul into the project.
 Our scheduled services were already well regarded.
 We had taken over British Airways on their loss making Heathrow - Inverness route.
 Mo Prerea was the base stewardess at Inverness.
 She had to follow company standards, but she went out of her way to bring extra touches to the route.
 Local preserves were served and she even ensured that grouse, fresh from the morning shoot was served on Burns' night.
 Cabin crew became used to seeing the same passengers on the route and remembered their names.
 There was such a lot of good will built on that service.
 When the business class started that same level of service was implemented.
 The thing was, as the new board came in they had decided that was where Dan-Air needed to be.
 So everything was thrown at the schedules.
-Our charter flights were mainly flown using the 727s and older 737s.
-Other carriers were inmproving their charters to bring them up to the standard of scheduled services.
-I think the new board just had little interest in them.
+Our charter flights were operated with 727s, 1-11s and 737s.
+Other carriers were improving their charters, promising to bring them up to the standard of scheduled services.
+I think the new board just had little interest in charters.
 The staff still gave 100% on charters, but I think they were left adrift a little."

 Above L-R 727 Cabin 1979 - Duty free sales 1982 - Meal service - Boeing 727 cabin

-It is true that 'Class Elite' was as the literature pointed out - Something Special In The Air' with even salt and pepper pots carried the brand.
-Complimentary amenity kits for flights an hour long was much more than passengers had come to expect from even legacy carriers.
+It is true that 'Class Elite' was, as the literature pointed out - Something Special In The Air.'
+Even the salt and pepper pots carried the company brand.
+Complimentary amenity kits for flights an hour long was much more than passengers had come to expect from even large legacy carriers.
 You can read all about Class Elite here.

-As the nineties came, a new uniform was brought online.
-Aircraft were refitted with new style seating.
-Plans were made to ditch all aircraft with the exception of Boeing 737 and BAe146 aircraft.
-The charters would eventually be cast aside and Dan-Air would be a stand alone, two class scheduled airline.
+As the eighties gave way to the nineties, a new uniform was introduced.
+Aircraft were re-fitted with new style seating and interiors.
+Plans were made to ditch all aircraft in the fleet with the exception of Boeing 737 and BAe146 aircraft.
+Charter flights would eventually be dropped leaving Dan-Air as a stand alone, two class scheduled airline.
 The history of Dan-Air told a very different story behind the scenes.
-Changes were vital, and with the benefit of hindsight David James might have been right with his aspirations as history has unfolded and most charter airlines have long since gone.
-The only strong one being Britannia's successor - Tui.
-Even they had to change their business model dramatically as package tours became less and less the norm.
-The vast majority of passengers are now seat only, independent travellers.
-The internet gave people access to booking their own travel.
-Deregulation has given airlines the freedom to set up bases wherever they wish in the EU.
+Changes were vital, and with the benefit of hindsight David James might have been right with his aspirations as time has gone by and most charter airlines have ceased to be.
+The only two charter carriers are Britannia's successor - Tui and Jet2 who as well as operating charter flights as part of a package tour, also provide scheduled flights as low-cost carriers.
+The vast majority of passengers today are seat only, independent travellers.
+The internet has given people access to sites that in the eighties were only accessible to Travel Agents.
+Those very agents are fast disappearing too.
+Younger travellers are much more confident with online booking.
+By cutting out Travel Agents, a person is saving at least 6% of their holiday price.
+Ryanair famously stopped giving them any commission at all.
+Deregulation in 1992 gave EU state member airlines the freedom to set up bases wherever they wish in the EU, and thus fly from any carrier can fly between any two points within the EU.
+Even non-member states have joined the system allowing flights.
 The rise of low cost, no frills carriers would have been daunting for airlines like Dan-Air - The final word is from our ex manager.

 *Totting - A system permitted by management.
-If, for example a flight had 10 Gin minatures for sale and they were sold out, if the crew believed they were going to sell more they could purchase a bottle from duty free.
-They could then serve a drink to a passenger at normal tariff rates.
-If the bottle cost £5 for example and a measure was £1 then, provided they sold five of them then the company hadn't lost out.
-If, from that 'Totting' bottle they then went on to sell five or ten more then the £5 or £10 could be divided between the crew.
-If the bottle was not used, provided it was paid for then the crew could have the contents for 'landing drinks'
+If, for example a flight had 10 Gin miniatures for sale and they were then sold out, should the crew believe they were going to sell many more, they were permitted to purchase a bottle from duty free.
+They could then serve a drink to a passenger at normal bar tariff prices.
+If, for example, the bottle cost £5, and a bar measure was £1, then, provided the crew sold five from the 'totting' bottle, the company hadn't lost out.
+If, from that 'Totting' bottle, the crew then went on to sell five or ten more drinks, then the £5 or £10 would be divided between the crew.
+If the bottle was not fully used, provided it was paid for - the crew could have the remaining contents for 'landing drinks'.

 1992